A1vinSmith/Passkeys-availability-check/README.md

 |                 | Epic Games									| Not supported yet                                  		|
 | **Email**       | Proton 											| All platforms, multiple passkeys available         		|
 | **Stream**      | Twitch     									| Not supported yet                    									|

+# Tips
+You can save multiple passkeys for different platforms using various tools.
+For example, I use BitWarden, ProtonPass, and the built-in Apple feature.

+On mobile, iOS will prompt you to choose which one you want to use each time.

+On a desktop browser, the Bitwarden popup appears first; close it, then the ProtonPass popup appears, and finally, the Apple passkey prompt appears last.